Thank you for considering Washington State University. We want to see you on campus someday soon!

-- Transfer Students – If you have attended one or more years of college or university studies, you will only need to have each college or university that you have attended send us transcripts.
+- Transfer Students – If you have attended one or more years of college or university studies, you will only need to have each college or university you have attended send us transcripts.
 We will not require secondary/high school transcripts if you have one year or more of higher education completed.

 You may attach your unofficial transcripts to the application, provide them by email, or send official transcripts directly to Washington State University.
-This means the transcripts need to be sent directly from the school, colleges, or universities you have attended.
-Transcripts should include courses taken, grades received, and degrees or certificates earned.
+Official transcripts mean the transcripts need to be sent directly from the school, college, or university you have attended.
+Transcripts should include courses taken, grade received, and degrees or certificates earned.

 Whenever possible, transcripts should be provided in English.
 If not available in English, transcripts will need to be translated.
 An original version of the transcript and the translated copy should be provided to WSU International Admissions.